 - dehydration (e.g., decreased urine, dry skin, dry and sticky mouth, sleepiness, dizziness, headache, thirst, confusion)

-- dry or itching skin
+- dry, chapped, and cracked or itching skin

 - facial swelling